gifmura/media-sample-kotlin/README.md

 This is a sample project for developers interested in Kotlin and Spring Boot.

-This project is featuring basic CRUD by a simple chat app.
+This project is featuring server-side development using Kotlin.

 ## Environment